Innovation & entrepreneurship support

 Grow your idea and accelerate it at Macquarie Park

-The Macquarie Park ecosystem provides support for entrepreneurs and researchers with ambitious ideas and also spaces and programs for those looking to grow their startups and scaleups in a collaborative environment.
+The Macquarie Park ecosystem provides support for entrepreneurs and researchers with ambitious ideas.
+It also provides spaces and programs for those looking to grow their startups and scaleups in a collaborative environment.

 Innovation place